 Alternative C is the cancellation of a single proposed WPA lease sale.
-If this alternative is chosen, the opportunity for development of the estimated 0.116-0.200 BBO and 0.538-0.938 Tcf of gas that could have resulted from the proposed WPA lease sale would not occur as tentatively scheduled, but it could again be contemplated as part of another proposed lease sale in the future Five-Year Program.
-Proposed WPA Lease Sale 248 is the last WPA lease sale in the current Five-Year Program.
-Typically, in past programs, there were planning area lease sales, with one WPA lease sale per year.
-However, the new Five-Year Program may have two Gulfwide lease sales each year, and future lease sales will be dependent on decisions made in the next Five-Year Program, as determined in the Final Program document.
-The No Action alternative encompasses the same potential impacts as a decision to delay the proposed WPA lease sale to a later scheduled lease sale under the future Five-Year Program, when another decision on whether to hold that future lease sale is made.
+If this alternative is chosen, the opportunity for development of the estimated 0.116-0.200 BBO and 0.538-0.938 Tcf of gas that could have resulted from a proposed WPA lease sale would be precluded during the current 2012-2017 Five-Year Program, but it could again be contemplated as part of another proposed lease sale in the current or future Five-Year Program.
+The No Action alternative encompasses the same potential impacts as a decision to delay a proposed WPA lease sale to a later scheduled lease sale under the Five-Year Program, when another decision on whether to hold that future lease sale is made.
 Delay of a proposed WPA lease sale was not considered as a separate alternative from Alternative C because the potential impacts are the same, namely that most impacts related to Alternative A would not occur as described below.
-Any potential environmental impacts resulting from the proposed WPA lease sale would not occur or would be postponed to a future lease sale decision.
+Any potential environmental impacts resulting from a proposed WPA lease sale would not occur or would be postponed to a future lease sale decision.